AnaBondiguel/ruby-flowershop-app/README.md

-# Ruby flowershop application
+# Ruby flower shop application

-This is a flowershop "Blosson House" appplication written by Ruby.
+This is a flower shop "Blosson House" appplication written by Ruby.

 You can tests by first running `bundle add` to add the rspec dependency, then run `rspec` in the project root directory to rub tests.